Documentation Index

 Configuration

-The following sections describe configuration properties of entity type 'API' (RestApiDefinition), which apply for all API definition types.
+The following sections describe configuration properties of entity type API (RestApiDefinition).
+They apply regardless of the selected API definition type.
+Each section corresponds to a tab in the input form.

 Basic settings